Ragdoll (film)

-Ragdoll is a 1999 American horror film directed by Ted Nicolaou.
+Ragdoll is a 1999 American black horror film directed by Ted Nicolaou.
 The film was later edited into a thirty-minute short entitled Voodoo Doll for the horror anthology Devil Dolls.

 Plot

 A talented teenage rapper named Kwame uses his Grandmother's ancient voodoo (magic of the killing kind) to help him in his revenge against the sadistic crime boss trying to extort his group, after he and his two brothers put her in the hospital.
 He summons the dark spirit known as the Shadow Man, to kill the criminal and his brothers.
 When the Shadow Man asks Kwame what he will pay, Kwame says that he will promise him any thing, except his Grandmother, or the deal is off.